Minzy

-Gong Min-ji (born January 18, 1994), better known by her stage name Minzy, is a South Korean singer and dancer.
+Gong Min-ji (born January 18, 1994), better known by her stage name Minzy, is a South Korean singer, rapper and dancer.
 She debuted in 2009 as a member of South Korean girl group 2NE1, which became one of the best-selling girl groups worldwide before her departure in April 2016.
 She released her first solo EP, Minzy Work 01: "Uno", in April 2017.
-On November 20, 2020, Minzy made her debut in the Philippines with the Tagalog version of her single "Lovely".

 Early life

 Minzy was born in Seoul, South Korea on January 18, 1994.
 She is the granddaughter of folk dancer Gong Ok-jin and, through her, a descendant of Confucius.
 When she was young, she moved to Gwangju with her family, but then her mother brought Minzy and her sister back to Seoul while traveling between Seoul and Gwangju to work with Minzy's father.
 She participated in many dance contests and competitions, winning various awards.
 A video of her at a dance competition in Gwangju was uploaded onto the Internet and became popular with many people sending praise for her ability to dance.
 This video was then uploaded onto YG's homepage, whereupon the CEO, Yang Hyun-suk, contacted and recruited her to join the agency when she was only in sixth grade.